Union (Yes album): By Yes

-"Lift Me Up" was written by Rabin and Squire.
-The two used a dictionary to look for suitable rhyming words for the song's lyrics, which is how they came up with the word "imperial" in its chorus.
+"Lift Me Up" was written by Rabin and Squire, and is the only track on the album performed by the Los Angeles-based Yes as a full band.
+Squire and Rabin used a dictionary to look for suitable rhyming words for the song's lyrics, which is how they came up with the word "imperial" in its chorus.
 According to Rabin, the song concerns a homeless person who enters a restaurant just to use the bathroom, only to have the people inside telling him he has to leave.
 "And he just looks up to the sky [and says] ... you know, help me out".
 Rabin completed two different mixes of the track but Arista founder Clive Davis disliked them.
 After Squire suggested they bring in someone else, Paul Fox was hired and finished a mix with assistance from Ed Thacker that was used on the album.
 Rabin, feeling the original mix was superior, thought Fox and Thacker's work was "very good" but it suffered from them not having a clear idea of what Rabin had wanted.

-Rabin felt "Saving My Heart" was not suitable for a Yes album, a feeling he had also had for "Owner of a Lonely Heart".
+"Saving My Heart" is a remixed Trevor Rabin demo, with Rabin playing all instruments and sharing lead vocals with Anderson.
+Rabin had initially felt that the song was not suitable for a Yes album, a feeling he had also had for "Owner of a Lonely Heart".
 He originally planned to develop the track with Roger Hodgson before Anderson heard it and wished to work on it for Union.
 The song displays a distinct reggae influence.
 Rabin was unhappy with the song's final mix as it did not turn out the way he had wished.

-"Miracle of Life" is a track Rabin described as a protest song; the inspiration for its lyrics came from watching a news report on the slaughtering of dolphins in Denmark.
+"Miracle of Life" is also sourced from a Rabin demo created separately from Yes and with him playing all instruments and singing, with Anderson adding extra vocals.
+Rabin described it as a protest song; the inspiration for its lyrics came from watching a news report on the slaughtering of dolphins in Denmark.
 Howe thought the track was "very good".

-"The More We Live – Let Go" is the first song that Squire and Sherwood wrote together.
+"The More We Live – Let Go" is the first song that Squire and Sherwood wrote together, and all parts bar lead guitar and some of the vocals are performed by Sherwood.
 Sherwood and 1970s Yes producer Eddy Offord wanted Squire to re-record the bass parts that Sherwood had played on the demo, but Squire felt that Sherwood's playing suited the song perfectly and insisted it be kept.
+Rabin and Anderson re-recorded lead guitar and lead vocal parts respectively.
 To Sherwood, the writing and recording process was so successful, he and Squire agreed to continue writing together from then on.
-The pair also wrote "Love Conquers All", a track with Rabin on lead vocals and released on the Yesyears box set.
+The pair also wrote and recorded "Love Conquers All", a track which was eventually released on the Yesyears box set as a version with Rabin on lead vocals (and which later resurfaced in its original form as a track by the Squire/Sherwood band Conspiracy).